Google

 Frequently Asked Questions

-What rental yield can investors expect from semi-detached properties at Faber Hills Estate?
+What rental yield might investors expect from acquiring a property at Faber Hills Estate?

-How does per-square-foot pricing at Faber Hills Estate compare to recent Faber Park transactions?
+How does the price-per-square-foot at Faber Hills Estate compare to recent transactions in the area?

-What Additional Buyer's Stamp Duty applies to a Singapore Citizen buying at Faber Hills Estate as a second property?
+What Additional Buyer's Stamp Duty (ABSD) implications apply to second-property buyers at Faber Hills Estate?

-How does proximity to Clementi MRT Station impact demand and capital appreciation at Faber Hills Estate?
+How does proximity to EW23 Clementi MRT Station influence demand and capital appreciation for Faber Hills Estate properties?

-Are specific unit stacks or floor levels within Faber Hills Estate offering better value than others?
+Are there optimal unit stacks or floor levels within Faber Hills Estate that offer superior value?

-What future supply pipeline exists in the Clementi planning district that might affect Faber Hills Estate property values?
+What future supply pipeline and district development might affect Faber Hills Estate property values?